- Citizenship Services

 Deferred Action for Childhood Arrivals (DACA) Renewal Services

 Our staff assists individuals filing DACA renewal applications through both group workshops and individual appointments.

 Immigrants who came to the United States as children and who meet certain requirements may be eligible for protection under Deferred Action for Childhood Arrivals (DACA).
 While DACA is not a pathway to citizenship, it provides certain protections to qualifying immigrant youths.
-These protections include relative safety from deportation for two years (subject to renewal), and employment authorization.
+These protections include relative safety from deportation (subject to renewal), and employment authorization.

 Family Reunification Services

 Our staff assists families with a wide range of family based immigration services, including the applications and petitions defined below.

 A Petition for Alien Relative, commonly referred to as an I-130 Petition, is the first step that a U.S. Citizen or Lawful Permanent Resident (LPR) makes in helping certain family members obtain Lawful Permanent Residence status.
 A U.S. Citizen or LPR files an I-130 petition to establish the relationship between them and their relative.